jasonstone20/hello-world/README.md

 # hello-world
 my programs and scprits
-things I have found and learned while learning differnt languages
+things I have found and learned while learning different languages